kuloPo/FacerigDesktopWidget/README.md

 # FacerigDesktopWidget
-Show facerig output on the top of desktop
+Show facerig output on desktop
 # Installation
-You can simply download the file from release or
+You can simply download the executable file from [release](https://github.com/kuloPo-com/FacerigDesktopWidget/releases) or
 # Run from Source
 These codes are tested and run under python 3.7.2 on Windows 10 x64